Yarn made with recycled plastic?!

-Cascade Yarns ReVerb is a fantastic yarn made of 70% Polyester from recycled plastic and 30% recycled alpaca!
+Cascade Yarns ReVerb is a fantastic yarn made with recycled plastic and recycled alpaca!
 I LOVE this!
 It is environmentally friendly because it takes waste and turns it into something so useful and beautiful.
 The yarn is soft and will be great for making wearables and blankets.

 It comes in ten colors, three of which you can see in the photo above.
 Each skein is 100 g (3.5 oz) in weight and 273 yds (250 m) in length.
 The yarn must be hand-washed and lain flat to dry.

 To produce this yarn made with recycled plastic, the plastic is first chopped into little pieces.
 Then the plastic is extruded into long very thin fibers.
 That is then blended with recycled alpaca fibers, leftovers from the textiles industry.
 This makes a soft, slightly fuzzy yarn.

 Why on earth would I want yarn made with recycled plastic?

 One issue facing plastic recycling is that there isn’t a large demand or market for the plastic once it has been recycled.
 It is often cheaper for manufacturers to use new plastic, so they often do.
 Without more buyers for the recycled plastic, more can’t be recycled.
 If more people purchase goods that use recycled plastic, more manufacturers will want to use it.
 If more manufacturers buy recycled plastic to use for their products, then more can be recycled to accommodate that demand.